givemepower8/Phaser3Practices/docs/COC.md

 The strategy is targets players with lots of loots.

-Balloons and minors are better at maximized level to make the farming more effective.
+Balloons and minions are better at maximized level to make the farming more effective.
 Lighting spell is better at level 5.
 2 level 5 lightening spells deals 540 damages each so it can take down one air defense level 5 (HP 1000) or level 6 ( HP 1050).

 Make a wall of Balloons where the air-targeting defences mostly are, and if needed, support them with either a haste spell or a rage spell.